actingweb/actingwebdemo/actingweb-spec.rst

-specifying trustee root URI on instantiation in the application/json body using the attribute 'trustee\_root') or by changing the trustee's root URI by PUTing a new URI to /trust/trustee (an admin or creator relationship is required).
-The 'creator' users passphrase/secret can then be used as a bearer token to do trustee REST requests.
-The actor MUST validate both the source of the request to verify that trustee root URI is correct, as well as validate the bearer token.
+specifying trustee root URI on instantiation in the application/json body using the attribute 'trustee\_root') or by changing the trustee's root URI by PUTing a new URI to /trust/trustee (an admin or creator relationship is required) with application/json content and the URL in the attribute 'trustee_root'.
+The 'creator' user's passphrase/secret MAY then be used as a bearer token to do trustee REST requests.
 As a passphrase is supplied at instantiation time for creator, it is RECOMMENDED that the passphrase is checked for security strength if the trustee\_root attribute is set.

+However, the token MUST NOT give access as bearer token in requests unless the 'creator' user is 'trustee' and the bit strength of the passphrase is > 80 bits.

+A trustee MUST have access to the /trust and /subscription endpoints, as well as the root (like creator) using the passphrase as bearer token.
+It is RECOMMENDED that any other endpoint access is done and accepted only with a regular trust relationship.

 It is RECOMMENDED that a trustee also establishes a regular relationship with the actor (of any type).
 A mini-application MUST make this a